 Walking Bus and Parking Facilities

-Unfortunately we are currently unable to provide Walking Buses due to Covid restrictions.
+Unfortunately we are currently unable to provide due to Covid restrictions.
 However the scheme usually operates from two convenient points.
 One serves the Dunton Green/Bullfinch Lane area and the other one serves Marlborough Crescent/Lyndhurst Drive/Brittains Lane area and uses the Hole in the Wall footpath.

 In spring 2005 Riverhead Infants' School undertook a thorough investigation of the ways in which families travel and from the new school site.
 The findings were published in a report called a Travel Plan which was submitted to Kent County Council and the Department of Transport.

 On the basis of the Travel Plan, Riverhead Infants' School was awarded a grant worth just over £5,000 which could be used to improve the walk to school for all its families.
 The most urgent issue identified in the travel plan was congestion at the main school gate.
 Therefore the school has used the money to improve access to the playground for all families by installing an additional school gate.

 Our Travel Plans can be viewed on the link below.

 We recently held a "hands up" walk to school survey with the children.
 The results indicated that 39% of the children walk, bike or scoot to school which is good.
 There is always room for improvement though and walking to school not only starts the day off with a bit of exercise, giving time for families to enjoy our wonderful environment, but also helps with cutting down on air pollution.
 It would be great if we could increase our walking numbers.
 We would love Neptune Class to be able to come to school in a helicopter as they suggested in the survey but don't think that the carbon footprint would be very good; or for Falcon Class to ride to school on a horse as we don't have stables at the school; or by camel as suggested by Eagle Class - we aren't even sure where to get camels from!